-Fluke Opens • Weakfish Show-Up • Porgies Are In • Bluefish Make A Showing • Lemon Garlic Fluke Recipe
+'2026 Fluke Season Opens • Weakfish Show-Up • Porgies Are In • Bluefish Make A Showing • Sea Bass Opens 5/16/26

 Posted by Pablo Salinas on

-Warmer weather, means warmer water, which means bass in the back bays.
+Warmer weather means warmer water, which means bass in the back bays.
 The shallower waters found in the bays will warm up faster this time of year.
 This attracts a lot of bait fish. these fish will gather in the warmer water, where Striped Bass will look to feed.
 We are starting to see a lot more fish starting to be caught. this time of year these fish are looking to feed on just about any bait fish.
 Top water plugs, such as Super Strike, or Cotton Cordell.
 Simple plugs with simple colors such as blue, white, yellow, and in some cases greens, are the safest choices to fish.
-Another good choice would be some kind of soft plastic bait such as, Bass Assassins, Al Gags Whip it tails or a simple Storm Shad.
+Another good choice would be some kind of soft plastic bait such as, Bass Assassins, or a simple Storm Shad.
 Fishing these baits along the edge of a sandbar, or up against structure such as bridges or docks is always a great idea.
 Small bucktails fished the same ways as soft plastics work just as well, don't be surprised if a weakfish ends up on your hook.

 Reports of Clam chumming for bass out West have been reported towards the Jones Beach and Robert Moses area .
 When chumming for Bass off of your boat you will need to anchor up current of a bridge piling or in a cut near an inlet or off of a sandbar next to deeper water, moving water is a must.
 Don't forget, bait fishing for bass requires the use of circle hooks.

-Bass reported locally in the Great South Bayfrom Patchogue , Bluepoint and Sayville on Bunker chunks and lures. fish reported up to 35",
+Bass reported locally in the Great South Bay, from Patchogue , Bluepoint and Sayville on Bunker chunks and lures. fish reported up to 35",

-Follow us on twitter (X):
+Follow us on (X): Follow @jjsportsfishing

-Fluke: The Fluke season opened on Saturday May 4th.
+Fluke: The Fluke season opened on Sunday May 4th.
 The new regulations of 19" size limit (and increasing to 19-1/2" on August 2nd) at a three fish limit will extend the season to October 15th.
 Anglers are ready to target these doormats.
-Typically a good place to start in the early season would be the back bays of Moriches , Shinecock Inlet and Fire island Inlet As well the Peconics .
+Typically a good place to start in the early season would be the back bays of Moriches , Shinnecock Inlet and Fire island Inlet As well the Peconics .
 The shop is fully stocked with spearing, squid and fluke rigs , as well as gulp and bucktails and teasers !
 And plenty of prime bait.
 Squid and squid strips, Fluke Belly and Spearing.
 Read more about fluke

 Porgies: It's Porgy time!
 Clam, sandworms or squid are all great baits to use for Porgies.
 Try using a chum to increase your odds of catching.
 The Peconic Bays as well as the North Shore both are great locations to try out this early.
 Porgy season is from May 1st till December 31st. with a new size regulation of 11" for anglers fishing on private boats. but shore anglers are allowed to catch and keep 9-1/2" fish.
 The bag limit for boaters or shore anglers remains at 30 fish per day.
 Shop is Stocked up with all Porgy Rigs and Hooks.
 Read More about porgies.